-By combining automated notebook execution with a third-party scheduling tool, you can schedule notebooks for automated execution at a fixed time in the future, either once or on a recurring basis.
-Scheduling notebooks allows you to automate routine tasks, run data-intensive processes off peak usage hours, and regularly update datasets.
+Starting at 10.8.1, notebook authors can schedule ArcGIS Notebooks for automated execution at a fixed time in the future, either once or on a recurring basis.
+Creating Tasks to schedule notebooks allows you to automate routine workflows, run data-intensive processes during off-peak usage hours, and regularly update datasets.
 For example, you can schedule a notebook to do the following:

 - Import data from an online source that updates monthly, automatically clean the data and apply necessary transformations, and move the data to your workspace.